argonne-lcf/alcf-agentics-workflow/remoteGlobusToAurora/README.md

-# ALCF Agentic Workflow Demo
+# Remote Agent Driven Simulation on Aurora

 A demonstration of an end-to-end agentic workflow that showcases ALCF infrastructure integration.
-The workflow queries a language model on Sophia for protein analysis, then launches GPU-accelerated molecular dynamics simulations on Aurora via Globus Compute.
+The workflow, running on Crux, queries a language model on Sophia for protein analysis, then launches GPU-accelerated molecular dynamics simulations on Aurora via Globus Compute.
 Questions: jchilders@anl.gov

 ## ⚡ Quick Start